laryssa15s/laryssa-924-redes-2021/samba/readme.md

    pam password change = yes

-# This option controls how unsuccessful authentication attempts are map         ped
+# This option controls how unsuccessful authentication attempts are mapped
 # to anonymous connections
    map to guest = bad user